Drone as a First Responder (DFR) & Shielded Operations Programs

 • It depends on the pathway:

-• Part 91: Pilots are agency-trained and certified; Part 107 is not required but often used as a best practice.
+• Part 91: Pilots are agency-trained and certified; Part 107 is not required but often used as a best practice and we recommend it

 • Part 107: Pilots must hold a Part 107 Remote Pilot Certificate.